Slovenia Hidden Gems: Ultimate Guide to Ljubljana and Lake Bled

 From Ljubljana, it is easiest to reach Lake Bled by bus (1.25 hours) or a shared shuttle service like GoOpti.
 The bus station in Ljubljana is next to the train station, about a 15-20 minute walk from the Old Town.
 You can buy bus tickets online here or buy them on the bus.

 In the summer, the TI operates a shuttle bus that goes from the bus station in Bled to the castle and on to Vintgar Gorge.
 If the shuttle bus isn’t running for the season yet, you can book a similar shuttle service through Mamut, which is a private company.
 Mamut’s office is near the Bled bus station.
 Mamut also offers a group shuttle service back to Ljubljana in the afternoon.
-We used these services from Mamut to help us make the most of our limited time in Lake Bled.
+We used these services from Mamut to help us make the most of our limited time in Lake Bled, and the service was great.

 Vintgar Gorge

-The Vintgar Gorge is about a 10 minute drive from Bled and is a beautiful and easy walk along a river gorge.
+The Vintgar Gorge is about a 10 minute drive from Bled.
+It is a beautiful and easy walk along a river gorge.
 Buy tickets online here or at the Mamut office if using their shuttle.
 The hike along the boardwalks takes about 2 hours.

 Bled Castle

 Bled Castle is perched on a cliff above the lake, and has fabulous views of Lake Bled below.
 The best views are from the terrace at the top.
 The rest of the museum has some quaint exhibits, like a working replica of a printing press.
-If you need a snack, stop for Bled’s famous cream cake (kremna rezina) at the cafe terrace.
+This castle exhibit was worth the entrance fee.
+If you need a snack, stop for Bled’s famous cream cake (kremna rezina) at the cafe terrace and enjoy your sweets while also enjoying the view.

 Walk Around Lake Bled